 NB – Cohabiting partner’s pensions are only based on your Scheme membership from 6 April 1988.

-Please Note – To nominate a cohabiting partner, you will be required to complete a separate form Cohabiting Partners Nomination Form (PDF 105KB) in addition to the Death Grant Expression of Wish Form (PDF 88KB) which you may have already completed in respect of the Death Grant.
+Please Note – To nominate a cohabiting partner, you will be required to complete a separate form Cohabiting Partner Nomination Form in addition to the Death Grant Nomination Form which you may have already completed in respect of the Death Grant.
 Guidance notes for completion of the cohabiting partner nomination form can be found on page 2 of the form.